oconnor663/bao/docs/spec.md

 - **Node depth** is 0 for all chunks and 1 for all parent nodes.
 - **Inner hash length** is 32.

-In addition, the root node -- whether it's a chunk or a parent -- is hashed with two extra steps:
+In addition, the root node -- whether it's a chunk or a parent -- has the **last node** finalization flag set to true.

-- The total input byte length, encoded as an 8-byte little-endian integer, is appended to the root node.
-- The **last node** BLAKE2 finalization flag is set to true.
 Note that BLAKE2 supports setting the last node flag at any time, so hashing the first chunk can begin without knowing whether it's the root.

 That root node hash is the output of Bao.
 Here's an example tree, with 8193 bytes of input that are all zero: